Updated March 18, 2026

 How to avoid

-Wait for the green signal.
-Bavarians are even stricter than other Germans about pedestrian signals.
+Wait for the green pedestrian signal at all crossings.
+Bavarians are even stricter than other Germans about this — it's considered deeply rude to jaywalk, especially near children.

 Behavior